Saotomych/sound_mixer_lib/README.md

 Building system also uses its own additional CMake options for settings:
  * SOUNDMIXER_BUILD_SHARED_LIB - Build a shared library (.dll/.so) instead of
 static one (.lib/.a).
 Default: OFF.
  * SOUNDMIXER_BUILD_DEBUG_LIB - Build debug version of the library.
 Default: OFF.
  * SOUNDMIXER_BUILD_TEST_LIB - Build unit tests.
 Default: ON.
  * SOUNDMIXER_BUILD_DEMO_LIB - Build a demo application.
 Default: ON.
  * SOUNDMIXER_BUILD_DOCS_LIB - Build documentation.
 Default: ON.
+ * SOUNDMIXER_MULTITHREAD_LIB - Build the Library with multithreading support.
+Default: ON.

 CMake provides tool for installing the library to your system automatically with a command: make install.